 For dwarf varieties, plant the trees between 15 ft and 50 ft apart.
 Each hole should be quite wide (perhaps twice the size of the container in which the tree is delivered).
 Hole depth, however, should not be deeper than the tree’s container.

 Resist the urge to “improve” the hole by adding fertilizer.
-This will only encourage the tree to grow at exactly the time it needs to be going dormant for winter.
+This will only encourage the tree to grow exactly when it needs to be dormant for winter.

 Place each tree in the hole so that the soil in the container is at the same level as the surrounding ground.
 Backfill the hole with the existing soil and lightly tamp it down.
 Do not compact the soil excessively.